 Pet Tips 3: Exercise

-Whether you like it or not, these Top Tips for traveling with your pets means you are gonna have to do some form of exercise!
+Whether you like it or not, these Top Tips for traveling with your pets mean you are gonna have to do some form of exercise!
 Just before you start traveling, take them for some vigorous exercise!
 Because of the extra-long walk or an intense playtime with your beloved fluffy friend, he or she might be just too tired to worry about things. if you have got a cat that is not so fond of being taken for a run, try to stimulate them inside.
-Make-shift toys can come in the forms of dust mops for example!
+Make-shift toys can come in the form of dust mops for example!
 Trust me… I have experience in traveling with pets!

 Pet Tips 4: Research Embassy Requirements

 Different countries have different requirements.
 Many countries require quarantine periods, so if you want to spend time traveling with your pets, make sure you double-check this!
 Most countries require shots for rabies, bordetella (kennel cough), and parvo.
-Call an embassy and do your research online to see what the country requirements are, and make sure to have your paperwork handy when crossing the border.
+Call an embassy and do your research online to see what the country’s requirements are, and make sure to have your paperwork handy when crossing the border.

 5. Get A Health Certificate

 Health certificates are required by airlines, border authorities, hotels, pet-care centers, and others when traveling with your pets.
 In many cases, when traveling with pets you need to get your health certificate within 10 days of starting your trip.
 Research the specific requirements of your itinerary before visiting the vet, so they can include everything necessary in the certificate.

 6. Keep An Electronic Copy Of Your Pet’s Health Certificate